Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: Extended TDE Model

 \subsection{Setup and exact solutions}

-Traditional Keplerian TDE models inherently revolve around six key parameters \citep{Guillochon-2}, which are the stellar mass $M_{*}$, the stellar radius $R_{*}$, the black hole mass $M_{\mathrm{bh}}$, the orbital eccentricity $e$, the polytropic index $n$, and the penetration factor $\delta$.
-However, when we introduce the influence of the specific extended mass distribution in Equation \eqref{eq:density}, the situation becomes considerably more complex.
+Traditional Keplerian TDE models inherently revolve around six key parameters \citep{af}, which are the stellar mass $M_{*}$, the stellar radius $R_{*}$, the black hole mass $M_{\mathrm{bh}}$, the orbital eccentricity $e$, the polytropic index $n$, and the penetration factor $\delta$.
+However, when we introduce the influence of the specific extended mass distribution, the situation becomes considerably more complex.
 This addition brings with it five additional parameters that must be taken into account.
-These include the total mass of the surrounding mass distribution $M_{\mathrm{gal}}$, the characteristic scale length $b$ of that distribution , and three structural parameters ($\alpha$, $\beta$, $\gamma$) that together characterize the density profile of the galactic mass.
-Specifically, $\gamma$ controls the density asymptotically at $r=0$, $\beta$ controls the asymptotic density fall-off and the $\alpha$ parameter determines how sharp the transition break is between the inner and outer density regions.
+These include the total mass of the surrounding mass distribution $M_{\mathrm{gal}}$, the characteristic scale length $b$ of that distribution, and three structural parameters ($\alpha$, $\beta$, $\gamma$) that together characterize the density profile of the galactic mass.

 To simplify the analysis and reduce the dimensionality of the problem, we held some of the parameters fixed in our simulations.
 First, we model the disrupted star as a Sun-like star, setting its radius and mass to $R_{*}=R_{\odot}$ and $M_{*}=M_{\odot}$, respectively.
 We also assume a polytropic index of $n=3$, and consider the approaching star to be on a parabolic orbit, eliminating explicit dependence on eccentricity.